patchstack/academy/src/content/docs/wordpress/Vulnerabilities/wordpress-ssrf.md

 ---
 title: Server Side Request Forgery (SSRF)
+contributors:
+    - rafiem
 ---

 ## Introduction

-This section covers cases of possible SSRF on WordPress.
+This article covers cases of possible SSRF on WordPress.
 This includes improper URL fetch handling inside of the plugin/theme which can be used to perform unauthorized actions or access to data within the organization.
 This can be in the vulnerable application, or on other back-end systems that the application can communicate with.

 ## Useful Functions